grycap/im/README.md

 Read the documentation and more at http://www.grycap.upv.es/im.

-There is also an Infrastructure Manager youtube channel with a set of videos with demos of the functionality of the platform: https://www.youtube.com/channel/UCF16QmMHlRNtsC-0Cb2d8fg
+There is also an Infrastructure Manager youtube channel with a set of videos with demos of the functionality of the platform: [YouTube IM channel](https://www.youtube.com/channel/UCF16QmMHlRNtsC-0Cb2d8fg)

 1. INSTALLATION